RahulKorde19/Blogging-App-MERN/README.md

 # User Authentication

-Blog-It uses bcrypt for password hashing, JWT for secure user authentication, and cookies for a seamless user experience.
-To contribute, familiarize yourself with these technologies and the authentication flow in the application.
+Blogging-App-MERN uses bcrypt for password hashing, JWT for secure user authentication, and cookies for a seamless user experience.

-# Contributing

-Contributions are welcome!
-Here's how you can contribute to Blog-It:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-4. Push to your branch: `git push origin feature/your-feature`.
-5. Submit a pull request.

-Please ensure that your pull request adheres to the contributing guidelines.

 License
 -------